linkerd/website/linkerd.io/content/blog/browser-testing-from-scratch-building-quick-and-easy-integration-tests-with-webdriverio-and-saucelabs.md

 just a few minutes](https://linkerd.io/2/getting-started/)!)

 {{< fig
-  alt="Screenshot of Linkerd dashboard" src="/uploads/2019/04/linkerd-dashboard-screenshot.png" >}}
-*The default view of the Linkerd Dashboard, as of edge release 19.3.2.*
+  alt="Linkerd dashboard screenshot from edge release 19.3.2" title="Linkerd dashboard screenshot from edge release 19.3.2." src="/uploads/2019/04/linkerd-dashboard-screenshot.png" >}}

 And when I say excited, I mean unsolicited-praise excited: we constantly get messages from users like this:

 {{< fig
-  alt="Screenshot of Linkerd dashboard" src="/uploads/2019/04/happy-tweet.png" >}}
+  alt="Text of Linkerd user's happy tweet" title="Tweet by a happy Linkerd user!" src="/uploads/2019/04/happy-tweet.png" >}}
-*Tweet from a happy user: "Very pleased with #Linkerd2 - deployed my app (with auto-proxy-injection) and #itjustworked - Had all the info I needed on the dashboard - Thanks very much (great docs too)*
+*From Twitter: Very pleased with #Linkerd2 - deployed my app (with auto-proxy-injection) and #itjustworked - Had all the info I needed on the dashboard - Thanks very much (great docs too)*